khitishpradhan/water_management_app/README.md

 sendMail setup(inside sendMail.js):
 On the nodemailer initialization pass the email(user), password, host, PORT of the according to mailer you want to use.

-( npm start ) to start the server
+( npm start or npm run dev ) to start the server

 Client:
 (npm install) on water-management-system directory

-( npm start ) to start the client
+( npm run dev ) to start the client

 ## Simulating the app